Price comparison from over 24,000 stores worldwide

 PDF Reader Pro eschews the Office-style interface you see in a lot of PDF editors.
 Instead, a row of icons above the document pane provides access to editing functions.
 Another set down the left side lets you view the current document as thumbnails, change the display, or print.

 The editing functions are pretty basic.
-You can add, highlight, underline, and strikethrough text; make freehand markups; add notes, hyperlinks, and stamps; and bookmark pages.
+You can add, highlight, underline, and strikethrough text; make freehand markups; add headers and footers, notes, hyperlinks, and stamps; and bookmark pages.
 A three-dot menu at the end of the top toolbar holds the file info, save, and share buttons.
 With the last, you can share a PDF via Dropbox, Email, Skype, Twitter, and other apps.
 A link is included to add more options from Microsoft Store.

 The straightforward interface makes editing docs quick and easy.
 To add text, for example, you just click the text icon, which opens a drop-down menu where you can select your font style, color, and size.
 Then you just place the cursor where you want it and type away.
 Adding a stamp is as simple as choosing one of the 14 offered, then clicking on the page where you want it to appear.